top of page

 BIOGRAPHY

-In the 25/26 season, he will return here once again to conduct several performances of Werther.
+In the 2025/2026 season, he will return to Košice to conduct several more performances of Werther.

-Michael was also first prize winner of the Budapest International Masterclass & Competition for Orchestral Conducting, where the musicians of the MÁV Budapest Symphony Orchestra acted as a jury and elected him as the winner.
+He was also first prize winner of the Budapest International Masterclass & Competition for Orchestral Conducting, where the musicians of the MÁV Budapest Symphony Orchestra acted as the jury and elected him as the winner.

-Michael Engelbrecht is currently chief conductor and artistic director of his self-founded Dutch Wind Symphony.
-As a guest conductor, he conducted among others the Sofia Philharmonic Orchestra, National Theatre Košice (Slovakia), State Opera Stara Zagora (Bulgaria), the MÁV Budapest Symphony Orchestra, the Eindhoven Symphony Orchestra and the Dutch National Student Orchestra during their tour in Croatia.
-He also conducted concerts of the Philips Symphonic Wind Orchestra during their tour in China in Beijing, Nanjing and Shanghai.
+Michael Engelbrecht is currently chief conductor of the Symphonic Wind Orchestra ' Crescendo' Krimpen aan de Lek, Spotlight Orchestra Dordrecht and artistic director of the Dutch Wind Symphony, which he founded himself.
+As a guest conductor, he has appeared with the Sofia Philharmonic Orchestra, the National Theater Košice (Slovakia), the State Opera Stara Zagora (Bulgaria), the MÁV Budapest Symphony Orchestra, the Philips Symphonic Wind Orchestra, the Eindhoven Symphony Orchestra, and the Dutch National Student Orchestra during their tour in Croatia.
+With the Philips Symphonic Wind Orchestra, he conducted concerts in China, including Beijing, Nanjing, and Shanghai.

-Michael completed his tenor tuba and conducting studies at the conservatories of Tilburg and Maastricht and attended several international masterclasses.
+Michael studied tenor tuba and conducting at the conservatories of Tilburg and Maastricht, and attended several international masterclasses.

-As an instrumentalist he performed with the Royal Concertgebouw Orchestra Amsterdam, the Netherlands Philharmonic Orchestra, the Rotterdam Philharmonic Orchestra, the Ballet Orchestra Amsterdam, The Hague Philharmonic (Residentie Orkest) and the Aachen Symphony Orchestra.
-He collaborated with conductors such as Riccardo Chailly, Yannick Nézet-Séguin, Ingo Metzmacher, Marc Albrecht and Sir George Benjamin.
-He also performed as a soloist with orchestras and as a chamber musician.
-For several years now Michael Engelbrecht has focused exclusively on his conducting career.
+As an instrumentalist, he performed with the Royal Concertgebouw Orchestra Amsterdam, the Netherlands Philharmonic Orchestra, the Rotterdam Philharmonic Orchestra, the Ballet Orchestra Amsterdam, The Hague Philharmonic (Residentie Orkest), and the Aachen Symphony Orchestra.
+He collaborated with conductors such as Riccardo Chailly, Yannick Nézet-Séguin, Ingo Metzmacher, Marc Albrecht, and Sir George Benjamin.
+He also appeared as a soloist with orchestras and as a chamber musician.
+For several years now, Michael Engelbrecht has devoted himself entirely to his conducting career.

 © 2014 by MICHAEL ENGELBRECHT .
 Proudly created by S I W